 If your brake vibrates, this can be an indication that the rotors need to be machined to a fine finish.
 The rotors are the parts of the system that the brake pads push against to produce the friction that stops your car.
 If the rotors do not have a smooth surface, the surface area available for the brake pads to use is diminished and your braking power is greatly reduced.

 Sensations, sounds, and smells signal brake problems.
 If you hear noises like squealing, rubbing, grinding, or screeching, these are normal signs that your brake system requires attention.
 Address any brake noise before worn brake parts, including brake pads, cause harm to other parts of the brake system.
-Brakes can be expensive to fix if you let your brakes go without preventive or restorative maintenance.
+Brakes can be expensive to fix if you let your brakes go without preventive or restorative care.